 How to get a travel refund for airline tickets

-Some airlines are offering somewhat flexible change policies due to the current situation.
-However, they will vary from company to company.
-The best way to know how to get a travel refund is to go right to the source of your book.
+The best way to know how to get a travel refund is to go right to the source of your booking.

 There are two ways you’re going to go about getting a travel refund in the current state of affairs.
 First, you’re going to reach out to the third party with whom you booked your reservation.
 Those third parties are companies like Expedia, Travelocity, Orbitz and CheapTickets.